eevahanka/compressing/documentation/week_report2.md

 Also figure out if I can check files size in a python program, and of course implement it.

 I used 5 hours on monday

+## wednesday

+On wednesday I have made a way to open and write files and an ability to compare file sizes

+There wasn't any real problems today.

+I learned that I can check file size in python.

+next I'll probably start working on my algorithms becouse I don't think that theres much else to do...
+Theres also some finishing left in ui but nothing that would take that much time.

+I used approximadly 3 hours today.
+That makes 8 total hours for this week